 Our success depends in part on our freedom-to-operate with respect to the patents or intellectual property rights of third parties.
 We operate in industries in which there have been substantial litigation and other proceedings regarding patents and other intellectual property rights.
 For example, we have identified a number of third-party patents that may be asserted against us with respect to certain of our future products, and have identified pending patent applications for which the ultimate claim scope and validity are uncertain.
 We believe that we do not infringe the relevant claims of these third-party patents and/or that the relevant claims of these patents are likely invalid or unenforceable.
 We may choose to challenge the validity of these patents, though the outcome of any challenge that we may initiate in the future is uncertain.
 We may also decide in the future to seek a license to those third-party patents, but we might not be able to do so on reasonable terms.
 Certain third parties, including our competitors or collaborators, have asserted and may in the future assert that we are employing their proprietary technology without authorization or that we are otherwise infringing their intellectual property rights.
 The risk of intellectual property proceedings may increase as the number of products and the level of competition in our industry segments grows.
 Defending against infringement claims is costly and may divert the attention of our management and technical personnel.
 If we are unsuccessful in defending against patent infringement claims, we could be required to stop developing or commercializing products, pay potentially substantial monetary damages, and/or obtain licenses from third parties, which we may be unable to do on acceptable terms, if at all, and which may require us to make substantial royalty payments.
 In addition, we could encounter delays in product introductions while we attempt to develop alternative non-infringing products.
 Any of these or other adverse outcomes could have a material and adverse effect on our business, operating results, and financial condition.
-See Part I, Item 3.
-"Legal Proceedings-Raygen Lawsuit" in our Annual Report for more information regarding a patent infringement suit filed by Raygen, Inc. related to our laboratory developed test business, which is no longer in operation.
+See Part II, Item 1 herein, "Legal Proceedings-Raygen Lawsuit" for more information regarding a patent infringement suit filed by Raygen related to our laboratory developed test business, which is no longer in operation.
+There can be no assurance that we will prevail in the Ravgen matter.
+For example, in a patent infringement suit filed by Ravgen against another laboratory asserting the same patents, a Texas jury found the laboratory liable for infringement and awarded significant